bootique/bootique-modules-parent/README.md

 _Not for public use!
 See [this parent POM](https://github.com/bootique/bootique-parent) instead._

 A parent POM of [Bootique](http://bootique.io) standard modules.
-Stores common development and deployment settings, most importantly - common dependency versions.
+Stores common development and deployment settings, and common dependency versions.

 Major version of `bootique-modules-parent` matches that of the downstream Bootique modules (e.g.
 `bootique-modules-parent:3.0.7` can be used by 3.x Bootique modules).
 Minor versions intentionally do not match, as